Deepak9657568826/knorex/README.md

 ### State Management
 React's **useState** and **useEffect** hooks are used for managing component state and side effects.

-## Feedback and Contributions

-We welcome any feedback or contributions to improve this project.
-Please feel free to create issues or pull requests.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.